VLAN, STP, Trunk, Native VLAN, and ACL Issues

 Key Takeaways

-• Layer 2 troubleshooting requires checking both switch configuration and the actual path a frame takes.
+• Layer 2 troubleshooting checks both switch configuration and the actual path a frame takes hop by hop.

 VLAN, STP, Trunks, and ACLs

-Switching problems often create selective failures.
-One desk jack cannot reach printers.
-One VLAN cannot get DHCP.
-A server works on one switch but not another.
-A guest SSID bridges users into the wrong subnet.
-These clues point toward VLAN, trunk, spanning tree, or filtering issues.
+Switching problems create selective failures, and that selectivity is the clue.
+One desk jack cannot reach printers, one VLAN never gets DHCP, a server works on one switch but not another, or a guest SSID drops users into the wrong subnet.
+These narrow symptoms point at VLAN assignment, trunking, Spanning Tree Protocol (STP), or filtering rather than a whole-site outage.

 VLAN Assignment Problems